Yellow 6693 metres, CR74.0/132

 Extensive 300-metre long range, with a short-game area, and separate area for teaching pro.

-1/ Wilco Nienaber, 19, who turned pro in 2019 after winning the SA Amateur, has been a member since age 13, coached by Quintin Williams.
-His longest drive in the 2019 club champs was 360 metres, and he routinely drives the green of par 4s.
-He had a 63 in 2018 Free State Open.
+1/ Wilco Nienaber became a member at age 13 in 2013.
+He was coached by Quintin Williams, and turned pro in 2019 after winning the SA Amateur.
+He had a 63 in winning the 2018 Free State Open at BGC.
+His longest drive in winning the 2019 club champs was 360 metres, and he routinely drives the green of par 4s.

 2/ Bloemfontein celebrated its 125th anniversary in 2019.
 It is one of SA’s oldest golf clubs, but not the oldest in the Free State.
 Harrismith GC, founded in 1887, is SA’s third oldest golf club.